DavidsonGroup/flexiplex/index.md

 ## Demultiplexing other read data by barcode

-To demultiplex with other flanking and barcodes sequences, set these
+To demultiplex with other flanking and barcodes sequences, set these e.g.:
 ```
-flexiplex -p <left flank> -k "<barcode1>,<barcode2>" -T <right flank> -u 0 reads.fastq > new_reads.fastq
+flexiplex -p <left flank> -k "<barcode1>,<barcode2>,<barcode3>,..." -T <right flank> -u 0 reads.fastq > new_reads.fastq
 ```

 This assumes no UMI sequence is present. -e and -f which are the maximum barcode and flanking sequence edit distances may also need to be adjusted.
 As a guide we use -e 2 for 16bp barcodes and -f 12 for 32bp (left+right) flanking sequence.

 If barcodes are expected at the start and end of reads, force flexiplex not to chop reads when mutiple barcodes are seen (-r false).
-Reads can also be separated into different files by barcodes (-s true).
+Reads can be separated into different files by barcodes (-s true).
 ```
-flexiplex -r false -s true -p <left flank> -k "<barcode1>,<barcode2>" -T <right flank> -u 0
+flexiplex -r false -s true -p <left flank> -k "<barcode1>,<barcode2>,<barcode3>,..." -T <right flank> -u 0
 ```

 ## Assigning genotype to cells